dennyzhang/code.dennyzhang.com/push-dominoes/README.md

 Leave me comments, if you have better ways to solve.

+---

+-   BFS:

+For BFS, we start BFS with L, R in the string
+For neighbors, check adjacent characters.

     // Blog link: https://code.dennyzhang.com/push-dominoes
     // Basic Ideas: BFS
     // Complexity: Time O(n), Space O(n)